They say…

 Ceased brewing: May 2014

-An upmarket under railway arches by Market, Brew Wharf became one of the early pioneers of the current resurgence in London brewing.
+An upmarket brewpub under railway arches by Borough Market, became one of the early pioneers of the current resurgence in brewing.
 One of four bar-restaurants at food and drink visitor attraction Vinopolis, it was the creation of two successful London restaurateurs: Claudio Pulze, who was also behind the Cantina restaurant elsewhere in the complex, and Trevor Gulliver, of award-winning British eatery St John in Clerkenwell, a longtime supporter of beer with food.
-From the beginning, the venue boasted an 8 hl microbrewery, visible behind glass opposite the and intended to be considered an equal partner in gastronomic excellence.
+From the beginning, the venue boasted an 8 hl microbrewery, visible behind glass opposite the kitchen and intended to be considered an equal partner in gastronomic excellence.

 Phil brought in two fellow beer geeks and former home brewers: Steve Skinner, from Detroit, Michigan, who’d recently done a stint at Gadd’s in Ramsgate; and Angelo Scornera, born in Britain but brought up in Houston, Texas.
 A stream of unusual, experimental, boldly flavoured and internationally influenced beers followed, including numerous collaborations, all of them cask conditioned and sold almost exclusively on site.